 Prerequisite(s): Appropriate introductory studio art course or appropriate art history course or consent of instructor.
+Recommended Preparation: ART 113 or ART 270.
 Comment: ART 269G is offered in the summer semester only.

 ART 269G is an on-site study of the art/architecture of Chicago, using lectures and discussions and/or an art studio medium as a tool to analyze, understand and appreciate the development of this region's art/architecture.